AT-Publishing/website/_posts/2017-07-07-economics-of-pos.md

 ---
 ### The gist of PoS

-{{ site.mailchimp }} In PoW (Proof of work) the longest chain is valid, as in the one with most *work*.
-In PoS the one that is agreed upon in betting *consensus* is accepted.
+{{ site.mailchimp }} In Proof-of-work (PoW) the longest chain is valid, as in the one with most *work*.
+In Proof-of-stake the one that is agreed upon in betting *consensus* is accepted.

 In the proposed version of proof of stake in ETH, stakers make bets on which block will be included in the blockchain.
 The block that is backed up by most bets is the winning one.
 The betting is automated and has several rounds as the odds of reaching consensus at each block changes.
 The initial bets are small, when a leader starts to emerge the bets grow.